shivannis/xandr-docs-public/xandr-docs/articles/invest/asynchronous-usersync-pixels.md

 ---
-Title : Microsoft Invest - Asynchronous Usersync Pixels Description : A technical upgrade so that user syncing happens after a publisher's page has completely finished loading.
-This allows us to fire more usersync pixels per ad call without disrupting the user experience of visitors to the publisher's site.
+Title : Asynchronous Usersync Pixels
+Description : A technical upgrade so that user syncing happens after a publisher's page has finished loading.
+This allows to fire more usersync pixels per ad call without disrupting the user experience of visitors to the publisher's site.
 This will increase spend platform-wide as usersyncing clients will have an increased match rate, allowing them to bid higher CPMs using their proprietary data on more users.
 ---